 - Economics and marketing

-- What to grow: species, varieties and forage quality
+- What to grow: species and varieties

 - Fertility and soil management

-- Field establishment and renovation
+- Hayfield establishment and renovation

-- Pest management: weeds, insects, disease
+- Pest management: weeds, insects and disease

 - Harvest management: all the steps from timing the harvest to post-harvest processing and storage